Robert E. Robinson

-History
+Biography

 Early life and education

 Robert Edward Robinson was born in Savannah, Georgia on July 30, 1947 to Robert and Edna Robinson.
 Family members called him Edward to distinguish him from his father, but people outside of his family knew him as Robbie.
 His parents had met while attending the Georgia Industrial College (now Savannah State University) in Savannah, and they had two daughters before Robbie was born.
 Robbie's father was a Pullman porter and active member of the Brotherhood of Sleeping Car Porters, an African American-led labor union.
 Robinson was noted for his intelligence at a young age, enrolling in kindergarten at the age of four and entering the first grade in 1952 at the age of five.

 On September 3, 1963, Robinson was part of a group of a dozen black students who enrolled in Savannah High School, a formerly all-white school, during the integration of the city's school system.
 He graduated the following year.
 According to an article about Robinson in The New York Times, one of his earliest involvements in the civil rights movement came in 1963, when he participated in an NAACP-organized "wade-in" event to desegregate the beach at Tybee Island, near Savannah.
-The event was led by local civil rights leader W. W. Law, and while the demonstrators were arrested, all charges against them were later dropped and the beach was desegregated.
+The event, a part of the Savannah Protest Movement, was led by local civil rights leader W. W. Law, and while the demonstrators were arrested, all charges against them were later dropped and the beach was desegregated.
 After graduating from high school, Robinson enlisted in the United States Air Force, where he was a military policeman.
 Robinson left the Air Force in the summer of 1968 and enrolled for classes at Savannah State University, where he studied accounting.
 During his time at Savannah State, Robinson married Vivian Cook, a friend of his sister's who had attended Paine College in Augusta, Georgia.
 He graduated magna cum laude from Savannah State in 1971, attaining his undergraduate degree in three years instead of the traditional four.
 Following this, Robinson received a scholarship to attend the Lumpkin Law School at the University of Georgia in Athens, Georgia.
 Robinson was one of the first three African Americans to enroll at this law school.
 He graduated in the summer of 1974.
 Robinson then worked for the Georgia Legal Services Program in Atlanta, and he would remain with the program for several years after passing the bar examination.